How to vote

 If you are unable to get to a polling station, voting by post is a convenient way to vote.

 When you return your application form, it will be checked against the information held on the register of electors and we will write back to you.
 In order to progress a postal vote application, we require that a date of birth and signature is provided.
 Please note that there is always a deadline for postal vote applications at particular elections.
-For the elections on 2 May 2019, the deadline is 5pm on Monday 15 April 2019.

 When will I receive my postal vote?